WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 ```

 ## Part 4 - Spawning/Despawning Objects

-> For this part, you'll have to work with the `Viewport` class to figure out where to spawn/despawn the bubbles and the mines.
+For part 4, you'll have to work with the `Viewport` class to figure out where to spawn/despawn the bubbles and the mines.
 All classes extending the base Scene class have a field called `viewport` and a method called `getViewport()` that returns a reference to the viewport.

 ### Part 4.1 - Spawning Bubbles
 Inside the HW2Scene class, there is a method called `spawnBubble()` that you must implement.
 The method finds a bubble object not currently in use and spawns it in, just outside the viewport.